Image

 The Bush Rangers WA program could not operate without the commitment, support and passion of teachers, parents and other community members who volunteer their time to coordinate activities for Bush Rangers.
 Unit leaders have many skills, however, they are often looking for people with expertise in a range of areas to complement and add to these skills.

-If you have some spare time and are interested in getting involved in the Bush Rangers program as a volunteer then you can get started by looking at the Location of Bush Ranger Units map (link) to find the closest unit to you.
+If you have some spare time and are interested in getting involved in the Bush Rangers program as a volunteer then you can get started by looking at the Location of Bush Ranger Units map below to find the closest unit to you.
 Contact the school directly for more information about what’s required in terms of time and some basic documentation you will need to provide.

 The Bush Ranger Units in WA map will help you get in touch with school groups actively participating in our program.